-[See here an excerpt from Chapter 1 of “Generation Zero: Founding Fathers, HiddenHistories and the Making of Soccer in America,“ a manuscript now in the final editing stage and scheduled for publication in 2021.]
+[See here an excerpt from Chapter 5 of “Generation Zero: Founders, Framers and Two Chaotic Decades that Forged a Soccer Nation,“ a manuscript now in the final-editing stage.
+It’s scheduled for publication in late 2021.]

 At left: Mike Windischmann, U.S. Men’s National Team central defender and team captain from 1988 forward.
 Windy led by example.
 Here he can be seen rocking the ultimate in period coiffure, the mullet: “business in front, party in the back.”

 “Our team is too homogenous,” Lothar Osiander told the Associated Press in the run-up to the 1988 Seoul Olympics.
 “They’re all the same age, all college students, all middle class.
 They all go to good schools, read the same books, like the same music, probably chase the same type of women.
 Everything’s equal.
 It’s flat as a pancake.”

 Osiander served as coach of the U.S. Men’s National Team (USMNT) from 1986-89.
 His charge of rampant homogeneity within his new roster of players was both spot-on and richly ironic.
 For these were precisely the suburban kids to whom organized soccer had been intentionally delivered, in the early 1970s, by ethnic immigrants like Osiander himself, like Ray Copeland in Wellesley and Reuben Mendoza in Granite City, Illinois.
 Like the fathers of John Harkes, Peter Vermes, John Stollmeyer and Marcelo Balboa in the suburban hotbeds of North Jersey, South Jersey, Northern Virginia and Southern California.

 These still-hyphenated Americans had moved to those suburbs after initial stints in the country’s big cities.
 There they had helped establish ethnic enclaves where the outdoor game thrived but never went mainstream — not until the Seventies.